 Food that is mishandled can cause very serious consequences for all - especially infants, the elderly, pregnant women, and people with weakened immune systems.
-For this reason it is important that everyone who handles food, use proper care and follow current sanitary procedures.
+For this reason, it is important that everyone who handles food, use proper care and follow current sanitary procedures.

 Food Safety Certification

-First and foremost, it is important to be aware that there are two (2) types of tests: A Food Safety Certificate and California Food Handler Card.
+First and foremost, it is important to be aware that there are two (2) types of tests: A Food Safety Certificate and a California Food Handler Card.

 CalCode requires a food facility to have a minimum of one owner or employee with a Food Safety Certificate.
 This certification is good for 5 years.
 As of July 1, 2011, each employee involved in the preparation, storage, or service of food is required to have a California Food Handler Card.

 Classes and testing are available online and locally.
 Certifications are also accepted from other counties and states as long as the certification organization is accredited by the American National Standards as meeting the requirements of the Conference for Food Protection’s "Standards for Accreditation of Food Protection Manager Certification Programs."